Filing an Application and its Publication

-The details on how to draw particular elements of an application may be found in the Patent Regulations
+The details on how to draw particular elements of an application may be found in the Patent Act and the Patent Regulations.

-After receipt of an application, the Office examines whether the prescribed elements of the application are dully filed and, if the application is correct, accords the filing date of the application, on the basis of which the applicant acquires the priority right.
-(The priority right means that if two inventors file an application for the same invention, the patent will be granted to the applicant who first file the application, provided that it complies with all the necessary requirements).
+Upon receipt of an application, the Office examines whether the prescribed elements of the application are dully filed and, if the application is correct, accords the filing date of the application, on the basis of which the applicant acquires the priority right, i.e. international priority.

-The application is entered in the Register of Patent Applications, and the checking of payment of the administrative fees and procedural charges is made.
-After the accordance of the filing date of the application, the applicant may request, if he wishes and subject to payment of the corresponding charges, a certificate of the right of priority, as acquired on the date of filing the patent application with the Office.
+The application is entered in the register, and the checking of payment of the fees is made.
+After accordance of the filing date of the application, the applicant may request, if necessary and subject to payment of the corresponding charges, a certificate of the right of priority.

-At a request of the applicant, the application may be published even earlier, but not before the expiration of 3 months as from the date of its filing with the Office.
-The published patent application becomes available to the public, whereby it forms part of the state of the art, and the text of such application may be inspected by any interested person.
+At a request of the applicant and subject to payment of the costs of such request, the application may be published even earlier, but not before expiration of 3 months as from the date of its filing with the Office.
+The published patent application becomes available to the public, whereby it forms part of the state of the art, and the file may be inspected by any interested person.

 A period of 6 months runs from the date of publication of the search report; within this period, the applicant must file a request for substantive examination if he wants to continue the patent granting procedure.